acend/container-basics-training/content/en/docs/04/_index.md

 67d79f95c712        hello-world         "/hello"                 About an hour ago   Exited (0) About an hour ago                       upbeat_boyd
 ```

-Now that the *upbeat_blackwell* container is stopped we can delete it:
+Now that the *upbeat_blackwell* container is stopped delete it:

 ```bash
 docker rm <container>
 ```

-Now the container had disappeared from the list:
+Now the container has disappeared from the list:

 ```bash
 docker ps --all